logseq/logseq/CONTRIBUTING.md

 4. The PR has [test(s)](https://github.com/logseq/logseq/blob/master/docs/dev-practices.md#testing) for features or enhancements.
 Tests for bug fixes are also appreciated as they help prevent regressions.

 5. The PR has a descriptive title that a user can understand.
 We use these titles to generate changelogs for the user.
-Most titles use one of the following prefixes:
+Most titles use one these prefixes to categorize the PR e.g. `PREFIX: DESCRIPTION ...`:
    * `chore` - Misc changes that aren't dev, feat or fix
    * `dev` - Developer related changes
    * `enhance` - Enhancements i.e. changes to existing features